OneOddOut/Monochrome-Profolio/README.md

-Here's the revised README that clarifies database setup through Vercel's query editor and omits instructions for setting EmailJS environment variables in Vercel.
+Here's the updated README file, incorporating all the requested information and clarifications.
+This README includes a step-by-step guide for setting up the database on Vercel, as well as details about the new features and customization options.

 ---